Seasawher/Seasawher/README.md

 ### Learn cyber security and cryptography

-There is still a long way to go.... :smiling_face_with_tear:
+There is still a long way to go....

 ![My CryptoHack Profile](./img/cryptoHack_profile.jpg)